holywen/PuppetModules/README.markdown

 This module is now supporting

 1) Windows for Server installation
-2) Windows, SLES and Ubuntu for Agent installation
+2) Windows, SLES and Ubuntu and RHEL for Agent installation

 The module is installing the Electric Flow Server, the web server and the Repository is three different servers